eoghanriley/truffle-plays/README.md

 ## Future plans

-Currently the reason you need to host the server is because of cost.
-Unfortunatley hosting costs money especially when talking about streamers.
-Each stream can have thousands of people sending inputs per second and scale that up to multiple streamers thats a big number that costs a lot of money.
-For the scope of the truffle hackathon I didn't want to make anything paid which is why I chose the route of needing streamers to host it.
-Since this is a alpha, if there is interest I will consider building this out so you don't need to host and further streamlining the process for both the user and streamer.
+This is currently an alpha for the truffle hackathon and to also gauge interest, which is why you need to self host it.
+If there is some interest in this project then I plan on investing the time and fully fledging this out to an easy to use platform for streamers.